ianb/blog/content/pages/projects.md

 <dl>

 <dt><a href="https://crate.io/?q=Ian+Bicking&page=3&has_releases=on">crate.io packages</a></dt>
-<dd>You can see a list of my Python packages on crate.io by looking for my name.</dd>
+<dd>You can see a list of my Python packages on crate.io by looking for my name.
+As of April 2013, the collective list of Python packages that I have authored have been downloaded from PyPI (the Python Package Index) over 12 million times.</dd>

 <dt><a href="https://github.com/mozilla/browsermirror">Browser Mirror</a></dt>
 <dd>This project has largely been superceded by <a href="https://towtruck.mozillalabs.com">TowTruck.</a>.
 This is like a screensharing system, except it works with the DOM instead of pixels - the page you are viewing is transmitted to the other party, but not a "live" page, literally just the things you see.
 Things like clicks are transmitted back to the original browser.
 Just like screensharing...?
 Started out as a "this can't possibly work" project, but then it kind of worked.</dd>